Partner Lifecycle12 min read

 • Define your ideal partner profile and selection criteria

-• Document your partner program structure (tiers, commissions, benefits)
+• Document your referral program structure (tiers, commissions, benefits)

 • Create basic enablement materials (pitch deck, one-pager, FAQ)

-• Set up partner portal or resource hub
+• Set up a partner portal or resource hub

 Month 2: Onboarding